rbsexton/mpelite-stm32f0/README.md

 ## Flashing images
 You'll need some sort of tool for installing images via DFU.

 For Linux and Mac, you can use dfu-util.
-Example Usage: dfu-util -s 0x8000000 -a 0 -D exe/supervisor.bin

-Connect the BOOT0 pin to VDD with a jumper and reset the board.
+1. Connect the BOOT0 pin to VDD with a jumper and reset the board.
-After the board starts up, you may remove the jumper.

-Run your DFU utility and press the reset button
+2. Remove the jumper.
+The board will stay in DFU mode.
+3. Launch your dfu utility.
+Example: *dfu-util -s 0x8000000 -a 0 -D exe/supervisor.bin*
+4. After the board loads the image, press the reset button and connect to it with your terminal emulator.

+# Communicating with the board

+The board supervisor contains a USB CDC driver and acts like a serial port.
+Connect to it with the terminal emulator of your choice.

 Advanced features -